zhudundun/Applied-Machine-Learning/README.md

 The UC Irvine machine learning data repository hosts a collection of data on adult income.
 Write a program to train a support vector machine from scratch on this data using stochastic gradient descent.

+### HW3
+Obtain the iris dataset from the UC Irvine machine learning data repository.
+Investigate the use of principal components to smooth data.